Get familiar with content modeling in Craft

 You’ll use Field Layouts to add and arrange as many Field Types as you need, in any number of tabs.
 Craft comes with powerful Field Types out of the box:

-These are the fields that ship with Craft CMS; more are available in the plugin store.
+These are the fields that ship with Craft CMS; more are available in the Plugin Store (opens new window).

 # Modeling a blog